ESD 9 INFORMATION

 • Will I have to send in a check or electronic payment each year?

 And what are the benefits of an ESD?
-The proposed District plans to set its ad valorem tax at .10 cents per 100 dollars of property value, which is automatically added to your county property taxes each year.
+The proposed District plans to set its ad valorem tax at .10 cents per 100 dollars of property value, which is automatically added to your property taxes each year.
 This hassle free system ensures not only that our department continues to be sufficiently funded, but also means a worry free and transparent system for you to support your fire department; along with peace of mind knowing that the highest quality of emergency services is available to you and your loved ones from a station with certified personnel on standby around the clock

 • What if I have more questions later on?